Activations Are Bad for Geometry

 output space φ(Wx)

-The unit disk is the cleanest place to see it.
-Identity and GELU stretch it; sigmoid and tanh compress it without folding; ReLU folds the negative half-planes onto the axes and crushes entire wedges of the disk onto a 1D set.
-There is no separate metric tensor the network keeps somewhere — the post-activation grid spacing is the metric.
+The sheet metaphor turns literal in the panel.
+Identity and GELU stretch the disk; sigmoid and tanh compress it without folding; ReLU folds the negative half-planes onto the axes and crushes entire wedges of the disk onto a 1D set.
+There is no separate metric tensor the network keeps somewhere, the post-activation grid spacing is the metric.

 High dimensions make this worse, not better